 - Optimization of microbioreactors

 - Development of blood substitutes

 "As a full-time student, I enjoyed the independence I had on my research project, but also appreciated the support of Dr. Bill Kelly who provided guidance and connected me with people in industry for further discussion on the topic.”

 Evan Kurt, PhD student and graduate researcher, Biomedical Engineering, Duke University

-“There are a lot of pharmaceutical courses throughout the program that are in line with what I do every day.
-The combination of theory and the practical application in the classroom helps me to apply what I learn to what I do in the lab at work.”
+“There were a lot of pharmaceutical courses throughout the program that were in line with what I do every day.
+The combination of theory and the practical application in the classroom helped me to apply what I learned to what I do in the lab at work.”